Destination Azure Databricks #

 Replace the following:

 Replicant requires the Databricks JDBC Driver as a dependency.
-To obtain the appropriate driver, follow the steps below:
+To obtain the appropriate driver, follow these steps:

 - Download the JDBC 4.2-compatible Databricks JDBC Driver ZIP.